clownclown-tech/barcode-scanner/README.md

 second version of the BOXTAG app

-got changed to a barcode scanner, generator for mobile as PWA
+got changed to a barcode scanner for mobile as PWA

 links can be stored in local storage